JoeBonham/jQuery-Full-Width-Image-Slider/readme.md

-# jQuery Full Width Slider
+# jQuery Full Width Image Slider

 A jQuery full width slider designed to be as compatible and lightweight as possible.
 Minified (JS & CSS) it weighs in at just 4KB.